garden-io/garden/docs/reference/config.md

     #
     # Setting this flag to `true` will activate the protection on the `deploy`, `test`, `task`,
     # `build`,
-    # `init` and `dev` commands.
-A protected command will ask for a user confirmation every time
+    # and `dev` commands.
+A protected command will ask for a user confirmation every time is run
-    # is run agains
+    # agains
     # an environment marked as production.
     # Run the command with the "--yes" flag to skip the check (e.g. when running Garden in CI).
     #